 Have you hit a wall with PR results?
 You’re not alone!
-Contact Us for a Public Relations Audit of your press placements to date.
+Contact Us for a Public Relations Audit of your press coverage to date.
 Clients see an immediate revitalization of stale PR campaigns after PR Audits with our Agency.
 Call today to start increasing exposure for your business with fresh, creative PR ideas!

 Kris Ruby is a trusted media source and on-air contributor and frequently appears on Fox News to discuss digital trends and breaking news.
 Having appeared on 100+ national TV segments, she knows what is newsworthy enough to make it on air.
 By leveraging her media experience, Ruby crafts pitches that garner media coverage and establish personal brand authority in the market.